 Pilot funding for creating a practical framework came from the Cooperative Group of the UK, a consortium of business cooperatives that began in the 19th century and is still going strong.
 A steering committee formed that was drawn largely from the Association for Contextual Behavioral Science (ACBS), which Steve Hayes helped to create and now includes over 8000 members worldwide.
 This illustrates the important point that the best way to grow Prosocial is with the help of existing social networks.

 Early on, we decided to use a particular form of ACT called the Matrix, although we remain flexible about employing other methods for the first step of Prosocial.
 Since the first step is all about flexibility, we must be flexible as well!
-However, the Matrix is proving to be a powerful tool, as numerous articles and video case reports on the magazine section of the Prosocial.world website attest.
+However, the Matrix is proving to be a powerful tool, as numerous articles and video case reports on the prosocial.world website attest.

 An early milestone was a training manual and an effort to organize a group of facilitators on Meetup.com.
 That resulted in a small number of facilitators working with us to implement Prosocial but fell far short of our ambitions.
 Then the New Harbinger publishing company and its affiliate organization Praxis, which already worked closely with ACBS, offered to help us develop our own website.
 Initially, we imagined something that groups could access without requiring a facilitator.
 Unfortunately, that project proved to be too ambitious and had to be abandoned.
 It was a good learning experience, however, and convinced us that we needed to build a system of trained facilitators to work with groups.
 Providing tools directly to groups would not be good enough.